Inflectra/spira-documentation/docs/Spira-Administration-Guide/System.md

     - If the global security setting is ever disabled, user with a one-time password will immediately not need to provide that password to login.
     - If installing on-premise, the web server must have the correct time.
 Any minor deviation from the correct time will mean users' one-time passwords will not be in sync with the server and they will not be able to login.

-**Authentication Expiration**: This specifies the amount of time (in minutes) after which a user will be logged out due to inactivity when they login without choosing the 'Keep Me Logged-In' option.
+- **Authentication Expiration**: This specifies the amount of time (in minutes - minimum of 2) after which a user will be logged out due to inactivity when they login without choosing the 'Keep Me Logged-In' option.

-**Keep Me Logged-In Expiration**: This specifies the amount of time (in minutes) after which a user will be logged out due to inactivity if they have chosen to login with the 'Keep Me Logged-In' option.
+- **Keep Me Logged-In Expiration**: This specifies the amount of time (in minutes - minimum of 2) after which a user will be logged out due to inactivity if they have chosen to login with the 'Keep Me Logged-In' option.
 This should normally be longer than the previous setting.

-**Allowed Domains**: This should contain the list of other web domains that are allowed to make CORS (cross-origin) REST API calls to this instance.
+- **Allowed Domains**: This should contain the list of other web domains that are allowed to make CORS (cross-origin) REST API calls to this instance.
 You can specify a comma separated list of base URLs (e.g. https://www.domain1.com, http://www.domain2.com) or an asterisk (\*) to denote all domains are allowed (not recommended).

 ## TaraVault®